BeckDun/guitar-chord-analyzer/README.md

 # guitar-chord-analyzer
-A guitar chord analyzer in Haskell
+A guitar chord analyzer in Haskell.
+This allows you to visualize different chords on the guitar.

 ## Prerequisites